-Back in the Lobby, Holden again starts thinking about Jane Gallagher – and again, more specifically about her sitting in Ed Banky's car with Stradlater.
+Back in the lobby, Holden starts thinking about Jane Gallagher sitting in Ed Banky's car with Stradlater.

+The met when Holden's mother called up her family to complain that their dog kept peeing on their lawn.
 A few days later, when Holden tried to say hello to Jane, she was an ice princess about it.
-He had to convince her that he personally didn't care where the dog relieved itself.

 Then he gets into a nice long description about this girl.
 She's not exactly beautiful, he says, but she really knocks him out, especially the way her mouth moves when she talks.
-He says she's the only person to whom he's ever shown Allie's baseball mitt.
+She's the only person to whom he's ever shown Allie's baseball mitt.

-Holden's mother doesn't like Jane, probably because she squabbles all the time with Jane's mother.
+Holden's mother doesn't like Jane, probably because she doesn't like her mom.

 OK, so there was this one afternoon where he and Jane almost hooked up.
 It was a rainy Saturday and they were playing checkers on her porch.
 Her drunk stepfather came out and asked Jane if there were any cigarettes.
 She refused to look up or answer, even when he asked repeatedly.

-Finally, after he went back into the house, Jane started crying.
-Holden moved over so sit right next to her and started kissing her everywhere – her nose, eyes, ears – everywhere except her mouth.
+After he went back into the house, Jane started crying.
+Holden moved over so sit right next to her and started kissing her everywhere—her nose, eyes, ears—everywhere except her mouth.